 11. Ralph Gibson (1939 – )

 A living American photographer best known for his editorial work, Ralph Gibson has a knack for building a narrative with continuous undertones of the mysterious and erotic.
 His work is sometimes about the perfect and basic details that, when seen or unseen in context, speak volumes about the image itself.

 Gibson’s images often have a surreal juxtaposition that is both subtle and elegant.
 His frames are stellar examples of gestaltism thanks to the affect he evokes when simply showing key elements inside the frame.

 His work is often described as a combination of the nature of street photography and the possibility of still-life.
 You can lose yourself in the endless river of images on his official website.
 Please, if you don’t know his work, treat yourself!

 12. Hiroshi Sugimoto (1948 – )

 Born in Tokyo, Hiroshi Sugimoto is an active fine art photographer who currently divides his time between Tokyo and New York.
-His catalogue of work features a number of series, each of which has distinct themes and similar attributes.
+His catalog of work features a number of series, each of which has distinct themes and similar attributes.

 Given his first camera at 12 years old, he studied politics and sociology at Rikkyō University in 1974 but later retrained as an artist and earned his Bachelor of Fine Arts at the Art Center College of Design in Pasadena, California.
 Afterward, he settled in New York City and started working as a Japanese antiquities dealer in Soho.